-A preliminary estimation of the amount of filling works required for the two NDAs was carried out under this study.
-In general, the estimated quantities of filling works for the two NDAs are more than excavated quantities.
+A preliminary estimation of the amount of filling works required for the three NDAs was carried out under this study.
+In general, the estimated quantities of filling works for the three NDAs are more than excavated quantities.

 As the eastern side of Kwu Tung North (KTN) NDA and the overall Fanling North (FLN) NDA are low-lying, filling is required to raise the site formation levels to provide sufficient protection against flooding.
 These two NDAs require a net import of general fill from the public fill bank.
+In general, cut-fill balance is achieved in Ping Che/Ta Kwu Ling (PC/TLK) NDA.